Scroll through the top asked questions below or the click the links for more detailed help.

 You can also do this for your web host manager: your-main-domain.com/whm/ and webmail your-main-domain.com/webmail/

 There are a number of reasons that your PHP files may not be working properly.
+Here is the top ones and how to fix them

 A control panel is where you manage most tasks that your website needs.
 For example adding email, checking visitor details, and viewing files can all be done from your Control Panel otherwise known as cPanel.
 The account manager is where you handle billing, support tickets, buying new products, and things of that nature.